 Main Subheading

 Companion planting is the practice of planting different crops in close proximity to benefit one or both plants.
 These benefits can include pest control, improved pollination, better nutrient absorption, and enhanced growth.
-Parsley is an excellent companion plant because it attracts beneficial insects like hoverflies and parasitic wasps, which prey on common garden pests.
+Practically speaking, parsley is an excellent companion plant because it attracts beneficial insects like hoverflies and parasitic wasps, which prey on common garden pests.
 Additionally, its strong scent can deter certain pests, protecting nearby plants.
 Understanding the principles of companion planting with parsley can lead to a healthier, more productive garden with reduced reliance on chemical pesticides and fertilizers.

 Comprehensive Overview